 Light therapy lamps have proven successful helping those suffering from Seasonal Affective Disorder (SAD).

-Our #Lightbrary initiative provides seasonal access to light therapy lamps in the library.
-Lamps are available from October to March, at all Kitchener Public Library locations.
+Our #Lightbrary initiative provides seasonal access to light therapy lamps in the library, from fall through spring.

 Fines Exempt Status